NickDST/websockets-NodeJS/README.md

 # websockets-NodeJS
-Practice using websockets and nodeJS
+Practice using websockets and nodeJS.

+Reources used: NetNinja's Websockets tutorial series.